 Step 8: Submit your application

-When you’re confident of your choices and information, click the ‘Sah&Hantar’ button.
+When you’re confident with your choices and information, click the ‘Sah & Hantar’ button.
 It will appear as a pop-up after the confirmation of information page.
 Then, print out the application slip for safekeeping.
 This serves as evidence of your application.
 Be sure to have Adobe Acrobat Reader software installed on your computer for this purpose.

 Step 9: Wait for the results

-Lastly, wait for the results to be released, which is typically around the final weeks of May.
+Lastly, wait for the results to be released, which is typically around the end of May for students who fall under the Lepasan SPM category.

 - For courses requiring interviews, you will need to refer to the UPU website regarding your invitation statuses.